-In fact, Rivers State generating more VAT than Kano State simply means that there are more companies situated in Rivers State than in Kano state.
-And it doesn’t mean that the entire VAT collected by those companies in Rivers were consumed by Rivers’ residents.
+In fact, Rivers State generating more VAT than Kano State simply means that there are more companies situated in Rivers State than in Kano State.
+And it doesn’t mean that the entire VAT collected by those companies in Rivers was consumed by Rivers’ residents.

 Going by our Chivita hypothetical example, a consumer who resides in Kano state will pay 7.5% VAT if he buys a Chivita juice produced in Rivers state.
-Now, which State government should keep the VAT proceeds, Rivers state that hosts the producing company or Kano state that hosts the consumer?
+Now, which State government should keep the VAT proceeds, Rivers state hosts the growing company or Kano state that hosts the consumer?

 The High Court’s ruling in Rivers State Government v FIRS didn’t establish who should retain the proceeds of the VAT collected in Rivers State.
 Though the Court was not asked to determine that.

-The above scenario is the reason astute citizens of Nigeria demand for the restructuring of the country.
-This kind of situation requires all interested parties to sit down and discuss how Kano State government would receive the VAT a consumer in Kano paid for the purchase of the juice produced by a company domiciled in Rivers state.
+The above scenario is the reason astute citizens of Nigeria demand the restructuring of the country.
+This kind of situation requires all interested parties to sit down and discuss how the Kano State government would receive the VAT a consumer in Kano paid for purchasing the juice produced by a company domiciled in Rivers State.